DamienHarper/auditor-docs/docs/auditor-bundle/usage/events.md

 ## Subscribing to audit events
-<span class="ml-3 mt-0 inline-flex items-center px-3 py-1 rounded-full text-sm font-medium leading-4 bg-green-100 text-green-700">auditor</span>
+<span class="tag ml-3 mt-0 inline-flex items-center px-3 py-1 rounded-full text-sm font-medium leading-4 bg-green-100 text-green-700">auditor</span>

 First you have to create an event subscriber that listens to `LyfecycleEvent` events.